jruebsam/rave/README.md

 # Installation

 Dependencies are managed with conan, which can be installed by the python package manager.
-For building this project it is necessary to define the proper CUDA paths and architecture in the `CMakeLists.txt` and build from within an `build` folderwith:
+For building this project it is necessary to define the proper CUDA paths and architecture in the `CMakeLists.txt` and build from within an `build` folder with:

     conan install ..
     cmake ..